SharePoint/sp-dev-docs/docs/solution-guidance/Localize-UI-elements-sample-app-for-SharePoint.md

 ---
-title: Localize UI elements sample add-in for SharePoint ms.date: 11/03/2017
+title: Localize UI elements sample SharePoint Add-in ms.date: 11/03/2017
 ---

-# Localize UI elements sample add-in for SharePoint
+# Localize UI elements sample SharePoint Add-in

 You can localize SharePoint UI elements by using JavaScript to replace the text value of a UI element value with a translated text value loaded from a JavaScript resource file.